Toronto Transit Commission accessibility: Streetcars

-As a result of the 2005 Accessibility for Ontarians with Disabilities Act, which requires all public transport services in Ontario to become accessible by 2025, the TTC began to make its streetcar system wheelchair accessible on August 31, 2014, when the first two new low-floor Flexity Outlook streetcars entered service on the 510 Spadina line.
-With the retirement of the last high-floor Canadian Light Rail Vehicle (CLRV) streetcars on December 29, 2019, the entire TTC streetcar fleet consisted of accessible Flexity Outlook vehicles.
+As a result of the 2005 Accessibility for Ontarians with Disabilities Act, which requires all public transport services in Ontario to become accessible by 2025, the TTC ordered 204 low-floor and accessible Flexity Outlook streetcars in 2009.
+These first entered service on August 31, 2014, on the 510 Spadina line.
+With the retirement of the last high-floor Canadian Light Rail Vehicle (CLRV) streetcars on December 29, 2019, the entire TTC streetcar fleet consists of accessible Flexity Outlook vehicles.

-As the Flexity streetcars are the TTC's first low-floor streetcars, they are accessible for passengers using mobility devices.
-Only one step is needed to board at any door, and an extendable loading ramp for users in wheelchairs, strollers or other mobility devices is located at the second set of doors of the vehicle.
-The passenger can signal the operator to deploy the ramp by pressing the blue wheelchair accessibility button by the inside or outside of this door.
-There are two positions for parking wheelchairs and scooters near the inside of the second door.
+The Flexity Outlook streetcars are the TTC's first low-floor streetcars, and they are accessible for passengers using wheelchairs or mobility devices.
+Only one step is needed to board at any door, making accessing the streetcar easier for older people, pregnant women, people travelling with small children, or those travelling with heavy luggage.

+An extendable loading ramp for riders using wheelchairs, strollers or other mobility devices is located at the second set of doors of the vehicle.
+A passenger can signal the operator to deploy the ramp by pressing the blue accessibility button by the inside or outside of this door.
 The ramp has two modes: if the streetcar stop is alongside a curb or raised platform, only a short portion is extended (the operator can open the ramp either from inside the driver booth or from the outside of the vehicle); if only street level is available, the operator will exit the vehicle and a further length of the ramp would extend to allow access at that level.

+Inside the vehicle, there are two dedicated areas for passengers with wheelchairs or mobility scooters, as well as priority seating for disabled people, older people, and pregnant women.

 All accessible streetcar stops are designated with the blue International Symbol of Access (the wheelchair symbol).
 A few streetcar stops are not accessible, requiring riders who need the wheelchair ramp to use another stop.
-All stops along Roncesvalles Avenue are not yet accessible because the platform height at these stops is not yet retrofitted to the Flexity doors.
-Other stops need the installation of curb ramps.
-Work to make these stops accessible will be completed by 2022.
+Such stops may lack curb ramps, have a narrow platform or have structural challenges such as being located on a bridge.
+The height of some on-street streetcar platforms had to be adjusted so that the Flexity wheelchair ramp could be deployed.
+The last stops to be so adjusted were for the bumpouts along Roncesvalles Avenue, completed in 2023.